 Due to his devoted political involvement, David has been able to attend notable leadership conferences.
 He was selected as the legislator to represent Georgia in the Emerging Leaders Program at the University of Virginia.
 The program featured one legislator from each state.
 He also belonged to a select group of legislators from the House and Senate who were chosen as participants in the Georgia Legislative Leadership Institute at the University of Georgia.
 Both conferences focused on policy decision-making, legal ethics, and other key concepts important to the legislative process.

 David’s commitment to public service has continued throughout his career.
 His volunteer activities have included the Cobb Schools Foundation, the Floyd Middle School Foundation, the Russell Elementary School Foundation, Kennesaw State University Political Science Advisory Board, Junior Achievement, Osborne Community Coalition, Russell Elementary PTA and Dads Club, Cobb County Schools Facility and Technology Committee, Georgia Society of CPAs and serving on local non-profit boards.
-The Georgia School Counselor Association, Cobb County Association of Educators, Powder Springs Task Force and the Smyrna City Council have honored him with awards and recognition for his dedicated service.
+The Georgia School Counselor Association, Cobb County Association of Educators, Georgia Council on Substance Abuse, Powder Springs Task Force and the Smyrna City Council have honored him with awards and recognition for his dedicated service.
 In 2016, the Georgia Association for Career and Technical Education (Georgia ACTE) honored him with the Policy Maker of the Year award.